 Dave Roberts | Fire Chief

-The Troy Fire Department is led by Chief David Roberts, a 39 year veteran of the department.
-Starting in 1978 as a volunteer firefighter, Dave has held the positions of Station Training Instructor, Station Lieutenant, and Station Captain before being hired full time as Fire Inspector; and then being promoted to Assistant Fire Chief/Fire Marshal before finally being promoted to Fire Chief in 2015.
+The Troy, Michigan, Fire Department is led by Chief David Roberts, a 39 year veteran of the department.
+Starting in 1978 as a volunteer firefighter, Dave has held the positions of Station Training Instructor, Station Lieutenant, and Station Captain before being hired full time as Fire Inspector in 1986, and then being promoted to Assistant Fire Chief/Fire Marshal in 1994 before finally being promoted to Fire Chief in 2015.
 Dave earned his Bachelor of Science degree in Fire Science with a minor in Occupational Safety & Health from Madonna University, and he earned his Master of Science degree in Public Administration from Central Michigan University.

-The Troy Fire Department provides the highest possible level of fire protection, rescue, and hazard mitigation services to the community.
-This is accomplished with a team of professionals, both volunteer and career by providing fire prevention, public education, training, emergency operations, and strategic planning.
+The Troy Fire Department provides effective and efficient fire protection, rescue, and hazard mitigation to the community with a team of professionals, both volunteer and career, through fire prevention, public education, training, emergency response, and strategic planning.

-A proactive approach to fire prevention principles and practices helps to reduce the risk of fire in the community.
-This philosophy is the basis for an affordable, well equipped, and well trained fire department.
+A proactive approach to fire prevention principles and practices helps to reduce the risk of fire in the community, and is the basis for an affordable, well equipped, and well trained fire department.

 The Troy Fire Department accepts applications for volunteer firefighters based on availability.